FreeCT/FreeCT/README.md

 * Migrate all project components (Reader, WFBP, ICD) into a single repository (this repository) with a unified build process
 * Unified configuration file structure/parsing framework
+* Packaging of the project Ubuntu (and potentially other high-use OSes)

 (updated on 2020/06/28)